Speaking

 Craft Workshops

-Over the years, Diana has shared her expertise on aspects of nonfiction writing and editing in a range of forums.
-In 2023 she presented her latest workshop, “Shaping Your Book of Narrative Nonfiction,” at the New York conference of Biographers International Organization and at the Writer’s Center in Bethesda, Md.
+In a long editorial career I’ve led a variety of classes and workshops on nonfiction writing and editing.
+I presented my latest workshop, “Shaping Your Book of Narrative Nonfiction,” at the New York conference of Biographers International Organization and the Writer’s Center in Bethesda, Md.

 Testimonials